-The discount rate was based on a high-quality municipal bond rate of 4.18% as of September 30, 2019 and 3.64% as of September 30, 2018.
-The high-quality bond rate was based on the week closest but not later than the measure date of the Bond Buyer 20-Bond Index as published by the Federal Reserve.
+For the September 30, 2018 measurement date, the high-quality bond rate was based on the week closest but not later than the measure date of the Bond Buyer 20-Bond Index as published by the Federal Reserve.
 The 20-Bond Index consists of 20 general obligation bonds that mature in 20 years.
 The average rating of the 20 bonds is roughly equivalent to Moody's Investors Service's Aa2 rating and Standard & Poor's Corp's AA.
-All future benefits were discounted using the above discount rate.